 - Refrigerators and Freezers (Home and Commercial) – The go to refrigerant for these applications has been R-404A.
 There are some other alternatives out there such as CO2 (R-744), R-502, and some other new HFO refrigerants coming out soon but today if you were having to recharge one of these you are most likely going to run into 404A.

-Ok folks, so after reading the above section you should have a very good idea on what kind of refrigerant that your appliance or vehicle takes.
+So after reading the above section you should have a very good idea on what kind of refrigerant that your appliance or vehicle takes.
 That being said, never guess as to what kind of refrigerant your system needs.
 That my friends is a recipe for disaster.
 You cannot mix refrigerants with other refrigerants.
 If you do so you will permanently damage your system.
 Think of it like putting diesel into a gas vehicle.
 You shouldn’t do it.
 You have to know what refrigerant your system takes before anything else can be done.

 In recent years there have been pushes to phase out some of these refrigerants.
 In fact, R-22 is going away entirely on January 1st, 2020.
 Other refrigerants such as the HFC classifications may end up being phased out fairly soon.
 If you happen to see a refrigerant that your appliance is using and that it is NOT in this list please reach out to me and I will do some research and get it added to this listing.